rahulyhg/slim-payum/README.md

 To create a simple API endpoint for charging credit cards.

 1) It should not persist anything.

-2) All configurations should be passed to the API as POST.
+2) All configurations should be passed to the API via POST.

 3) Project is setup as skeleton so that it can easily convert to persist data.

 4) Deploy anywhere: cpanel, docker, etc...

 ## Benefits
 1) Secure since we do not store anything?

 2) Micro-service style/architecture.

 3) Easy to add new payment gateways provided by Payum and Omnipay.

 ## Cons
 1) Add another layer of complexity?
 This code provide a good starting point/example.
 For better flexibility, developer can use it as example to implement payment directly into their own framework.

 2) Anytime there is a new network layer, there is a possibility of man-in-the-middle attack.
 This kind of service should run behind SSL in Production.
 It's easy to obtain cheap or free SSL these day with service such as https://letsencrypt.org/

 # Example